panzertard/elitedangerous-notes/docs/_notes/Cassiopeia.md

 > The Aeneid (/ɪˈniːɪd/ ih-NEE-id; Latin: Aeneis [ae̯ˈneːɪs]) is a Latin epic poem, written by Virgil between 29 and 19 BC,[1] that tells the legendary story of **Aeneas**, a **Trojan** who travelled to Italy, where he became the ancestor of the Romans.
 It comprises 9,896 lines in **dactylic hexameter**.

-Note: You better understand why `dactylic hexameter` works.
+Note: You better understand how `dactylic hexameter` works.
-Note: Check `Aeneas` system.
+Note: Check more about the `Aeneas` system.
 Note: Don't forget `Trojan` and `Between` in the `Eta Cassiopeiae` system (the star, twins?).
 What the heck is this about?